 The drawing implies that in order to create a seamless customer journey ─ in which each arch represents one of 8 tension-curves ─ we need to ‘positively charge’ our (potential) customers, meaning, we have to give them enough reason and motivation to want to carry on to the next passage (stage).

 If we fail to do so, the keystone will vanish, causing the arch to come down, and the journey to end.

 In other parts of our website the pillars are in fact the Moments of Engagement, the brand initiated touchpoints, while the keystones are the Moments of Reflection™ (MoRe).

-Just to give you an idea of how this analogy looks like, given the total of all four customer lifecycle processes:
+Just to give you an idea of how this analogy looks like, given the total of all customer lifecycle processes:

 You may have noticed that 4 pillars are colored while the others are dark-grey.
-This is because we believe these colored pillars are critical to the objectives of a single department: Awareness is critical to the marketing department, similar to how Confidence is critical to the sales department, Experience to the delivery department, and Significance to the (customer) success department.
-The black pillars are the most difficult ones, these are the handover-moments: as they involve (at least) two departments much can go wrong and most often does.
+This is because we believe these colored pillars are most critical to the objectives of a separate department: Awareness is critical to the marketing department, similar to how Confidence is critical to the sales department, Experience to the delivery department, and Significance to the (customer) success department.
+The black pillars are the most difficult ones, these are the handover-moments: as they involve (at least) two departments (subcultures) much can go wrong and most often does go wrong.

 Who’s the Boss?

 The thing is that keystones were often constructed larger than needed, often richly decorated.
 These decorated keystones were called a ‘boss‘ ─ now, how about that!